 Student Financial AidMoney provided to the student and the family to help them pay for the student's education.
 Major forms of financial aid include gift aid (grants and scholarships) and self help aid (loans and work). and Scholarships (SFAS) oversee a range of scholarships that are funded by the university and donors who support UNT.
 In order to be considered for these scholarships, students must complete the General Scholarship Application annually.
 When completing the annual application, please review specific scholarship opportunity criteria and related deadlines.

-The General Scholarship Application completion is encouraged for the following students:
+UNT General Scholarship Application completion is encouraged for all UNT students:

-You must be fully admitted and active in a UNT program to receive any UNT Scholarship award.
-Students active in a UNT Dallas program should contact UNT Dallas for scholarship opportunites.
+Students must be fully admitted and active in a UNT degree-seeking program to receive any UNT Scholarship award.
+Students compete for scholarships based on a completed General Scholarship Application, provided they meet individual scholarship opportunity criteria.

 New students must have an assigned UNT ID number and active myUNT account to complete the application.
 For help with your EUID and/or password, please visit http://ams.unt.edu.

 UNT is a selective university and does not guarantee admission of all applicants.
-Submit the ApplyTexas Application by February 1 to ensure that all high school records, prior college records and entrance exams are current with UNT by March 1.
+Submit the ApplyTexas Application by February 1 to ensure that all high school records, prior college records and entrance exams are current with UNT for scholarship consideration.
 ApplyTexas Applications received after February 1 may not be complete in time for eligibility to be confirmed for the General Scholarship Application.
-Admission by March 1 does not guarantee a scholarship award.
+Admission to UNT does not guarantee a scholarship award.

 Specific questions regarding your admission application should be directed as follows below: